 Join us at the Armistice Ball, an evening of music and dancing from the 1910s and 1920s.
 Your hosts are members of the Metropolitan Vintage Dance & Social Club, a group of friends from the NJ-PA-NY area.
 They'll be happy to answer your questions about dancing, etiquette, or period clothing (military uniforms or modern cocktail/formal attire are fine, too).
 Email us at armisticeball@yahoo.com.

 The Ball itself begins at 8:00 p.m. with a few introductory dances, followed by a Grand March.
 You may join in with a Fox Trot, One-Step, Waltz, Tango, or Charleston -- or just come for the music and spectacle!
 Light refreshments are served during two intermissions.
+The evening ends at 11:00 p.m.

 Music is provided by the Metropolitan Club Orchestra under the direction of Dan Levinson.
 Followers of the NYC jazz scene will recognize Dan as not only a noted solo artist, but as a member of Vince Giordano's Nighthawks.
 He'll be j0ined by a line-up of other noted instrumentalists.